php-fig/fig-standards/proposed/http-message.md

     public function getFragment();

     /**
-     * Create a new instance with the specified scheme.
+     * Return an instance with the specified scheme.
      *
      * This method MUST retain the state of the current instance, and return
-     * a new instance that contains the specified scheme.
+     * an instance that contains the specified scheme.
 If the scheme
      * provided includes the "://" delimiter, it MUST be removed.
      *
      * Implementations SHOULD restrict values to "http", "https", or an empty